Jonah Heim Player Props: Rangers vs. Reds

 Jonah Heim At The Plate

-- In 41.2% of his games this year, Heim has driven in at least one run.
-In six of those games (35.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.
+- In eight games this season (44.4%), Heim has picked up an RBI, and in six of those games (33.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 41.2% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (23.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.